PeterCamilleri/CX16/quirks/new.md

 pair of side-edge cutters.
 * If you don't want to mangle your 65C02 you can mount it in a socket where pin 1 has been removed and plug that socket into the PCB socket.

+#### Pin 36

+This one _may_ cause trouble.
+The data sheets are lacking in enough detail to be certain.

+In the 6502, pin 36 is a No Connect pin.
+It would be expected that a 6502 PCB would have no connection for this pin.

+In the 65C02, pin 36 is the Bus Enable pin.
+When high, the address, data, and control lines act normally.
+When low, those pins are disabled, allowing another device to control those signals.
+The W65C02 datasheet clearly states that unused input puts need to be connected to Vdd, the power pin.

+##### Fixes

+* Bodge a 10K&Omega; directly to the chip between pins 36 and 8.
+This will require some delicate soldering and will look ugly.
+* Bodge a 10K&Omega; to the underside of the PCB.
+This will hide the resistor but you will have to deal with the mirror image problem and be careful that you get the correct pins.

 ### Power Supply